 If you have a certificate for more shares than you wish to donate to Wellesley College, send it in the manner described above, with a stock power under separate cover, and include instructions on the number of shares you wish to donate.
 Wellesley College will return the remaining shares in the form of a newly registered certificate.
 To re-register, we will need the social security number for the name on the face of the original certificate.
 Please include this information in your letter of instruction.
 It will take approximately six weeks to receive your newly re-registered certificate.

 Specify to your fund's transfer agent that the shares not be sold or redeemed from your personal account, but be transferred in kind to an account set up in the name of Wellesley College.
 Many mutual funds require that letters be signature-guaranteed by a bank official.
-Our securities administrator can assist your transfer agent with paperwork necessary for opening and/or liquidating such an account.
+Our securities administrator can assist your transfer agent with the paperwork necessary for opening and/or liquidating such an account.

 The College may accept closely held and restricted stock under certain circumstances.
 For unlisted securities, the value of the gift must be determined through an independent appraisal provided by the donor.
-Our securities administrator can advise you on the best way to effect the acceptance and transfer of the gift.
+Our securities administrator can advise you on the best way to affect the acceptance and transfer of the gift.